jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-6.md

 The Romans built a wall and kept garrisons to secure their province from the pillagers of the north*.
 But these were called away to defend Gaul, which at that time was also infested.

-> *Superphysics Note=  This is the same as sedentary China making walls against the Mongols
+> *Superphysics Note: This is the same as sedentary China making walls against the Mongols